 After importing ELISpot instrument data

-, you will see the list of currently uploaded runs.
+, you will see the list of currently uploaded runs, typically a single run.
 This topic guides your review of ELISpot data, using examples uploaded during the ELISpot Assay Tutorial

 Explore Uploaded Data